OpenCircuits/OpenCircuits/docs/Guides/AddingNewComponents.md

     // other necessary methods ...
 ```
-Add this component to a list of `export`s in the app/analog/ts/models/eeobjects/index.ts (for digital, app/digital/ts/models/ioobjects/index.ts).
+Add this component to a list of `export`s in the app/digital/ts/models/ioobjects/index.ts .

 ```typescript
 export {YourComponent} from "./YourComponent";
 ```

-Create any actions yor component might need in app/digital/actions/.
+Second create any actions yor component might need in app/digital/actions/.
 Here is an example from
 `ClockFrequencyChangeAction.ts`

 ```typescript